ravinderdeol/prompts/chatgpt.md

     - Condense the """Introduction""" paragraph using shorter sentences.

     - Write one short paragraph about my company ("""Historical Walkers""").
 I offer """Walking Tours for $40""".
 This paragraph will go after the introduction paragraph.
 Use the AIDA (Attention, Interest, Desire, and Action) copywriting formula.

+1. <a href="https://youtu.be/CMUx3B_dnqI">How To Learn Anything Faster With ChatGPT</a>

+* Create a twenty-hour study plan for learning poker as a beginner.
+Tailor the study plan around the twenty-hour principle described by Josh Kaufman in The First Twenty Hours.
+And make sure I am learning the twenty percent that will give me eighty percent of the results.

+    - Output the study plan again but add resources I should use for each hour of learning.
+The resources should consist of books and videos.

+* You are my French teacher.
+Provide me with a short paragraph in French (CEFR Level A1).
+I will translate it to English.
+Tell me if it is correct or incorrect (if it is incorrect please explain why) in English.

+    - Provide me with another short paragraph in French (CEFR Level A2).

+* Explain """Pot Odds""" in poker like I am five with an example.

+* Output a list of twenty common French phrases with English translations.

+    - Convert the previous output into a CSV file.
+Column 1 for the French phrase.
+Column 2 for the English translations.
+Output inside a code block.